Frank Lyon

 Frank Lyon (December 30, 1867 – November 29, 1955) was an American lawyer, newspaper publisher and land developer in Arlington County, Virginia.
 He developed the land in modern-day Clarendon, Virginia, Lyon Park and Lyon Village.

 Early life and education

 Frank Lyon was born on December 30, 1867, in Petersburg, Virginia, to Mary Margaret (née Springs) and John Lyon.
+His siblings included army officer LeRoy Springs Lyon.
 His father was a lawyer in Petersburg and served in the office of the Advocate General of the Confederacy during the Civil War.
 The family moved to Richmond in 1875.
 He was educated in public schools in Richmond and graduated high school in 1884.
 He attended Richmond College for 18 months.

 Later when Lyon moved to Washington, D.C., he attended Georgetown University Law School.
 He graduated with a Bachelor of Laws in 1889 and a Master of Laws in 1890.
 He was also a member of Beta Theta Pi.

 Career

 Early career

 After Richmond College, Lyon worked as a clerk for the Richmond and Danville Railroad Company in Charlotte, North Carolina.
 He later transferred to Richmond and worked as a private secretary to a railroad official.
 In 1886, the Southern Railroad was formed and Lyon moved to Washington, D.C. to work in its offices.

 On June 1, 1887, Lyon became a private secretary to Walter L. Bragg of Alabama, a commissioner of the Interstate Commerce Commission (ICC).
 He then became a stenographer with the ICC and remained there until 1899.
 After studying at Georgetown, Lyon served from 1900 to 1902 as a stenographer for the Constitutional Convention of Virginia.